WarrenWeckesser/ufunclab/README.md

 The unit tests require [pytest](https://docs.pytest.org/).

-The test suite is run with Python versions 3.9 to 3.13 and with several recent releases of NumPy, including NumPy 2.0.
+The test suite is run as a GitHub actions workflow with Python versions 3.9 to 3.13 and with several recent releases of NumPy.

-Links to reference material related to NumPy's C API for ufuncs and gufuncs are given [below](#resources).

 What's in ufunclab?
 -------------------